Open-source · MIT · Local-first

 How do agents avoid stepping on each other?

 The board is the canonical source of truth.
-Claims are race-free, every delegation is a real board mutation, and each runtime executes its tasks isolated in its own git worktree.
+Claims are race-free, every delegation is a real board mutation, and code tasks get their own git worktree on Native, Claude Code, Codex and Hermes.
+OpenClaw runs over its own Gateway connection, without a worktree.
 Coordination flows over structured lifecycle events and MCP calls.

 What is not in yet?